 Key #2: Rethink Your KPIs — Radically

 Here’s another bad news.
-Having the perfect smartphone app with fantastic user experience isn’t sufficient to catch your employees’ attention.
-And we all can agree that you need the attention first.
+Having the perfect smartphone app with a fantastic user experience isn’t sufficient to catch your employees’ attention.
+And we all can agree that you need attention first.
 Without attention, there’s no motivation.

 So what’s the second essential ingredient to using KPIs as a motivational tool?
 It is about entirely new KPIs.
 Why?
 Because your current KPIs do not provide enough context to your staff.
-A misconnex ration or on-time performance are abstract numbers.
+A misconnex ratio or on-time performance are abstract numbers.
 Nobody —except a few experts— understands the impact if the OTP decreases by 0.2%.

 That’s why you have to rethink your KPIs radically.
-Moreover, you have to set up KPIs that creates awareness and EMOTIONS!
+Moreover, you have to set up KPIs that create awareness and EMOTIONS!
 Once your employees are emotionally linked to your KPIs, they will take care of them.
 Here are two examples.